-Description: The Chemistry 111 curriculum is the same as the Chemistry 112 curriculum, but the course is enriched which requires an increased depth of understanding and a greater development of investigative techniques rather than an
+Prerequisite: Science 10 Recommended Mark: 75% Description: The Chemistry 111 curriculum is the same as the Chemistry 112 curriculum, but the course is enriched which requires an increased depth of understanding and a greater development of investigative techniques rather than an increase in factual knowledge.

-Description: Through lecture and lab components an introduction to mechanics, momentum, energy and waves will be explored.
+Prerequisite: Science 10 Recommended Mark: 65% Description: Through lecture and lab components, an introduction to mechanics, momentum, energy, and waves will be explored.
 Describing the motion of objects requires understanding of position, displacement, velocity, and acceleration and the connection between them.